-•The plots are not linear – they are often steeper in blue region and smoother in the red
+•The plots are not linear – they are often steeper in the blue region and smoother in the red

 •Approximation formulas for dispersion of glass include: Schott, Conrady, Herzberger, and Sellmeier.